MinaIbrahim10/Trip-generation/README.md

 # Multi-Model System for Trip Description, Location Classification, Rating Prediction, and Intent Chatbot
+## This project for Sarjah city in UAE
 ## Project Overview

 This repository contains a set of models designed for various tasks related to trip data.
 The models include: